26 min read

 • Logstash pipeline configurations with parsing rules

-• Security telemetry collection scripts for macOS and Windows
+• Security telemetry collection scripts for Linux, Windows, and macOS

 • Additional monitoring scripts for advanced use cases